dotnet/aspire/src/Components/Aspire.Keycloak/README.md

                     });
 ```

-You can set many other options via the `Action<OpenIdConnectOptions>? configureOpenIdConnectOptions` delegate.
+You can set many other options via the `Action<OpenIdConnectOptions>? configureOptions` delegate.

 ## AppHost extensions